Lebanese Forces (militia)

-The Golden Years (1976-1982)

-Christian East Beirut was ringed by heavily fortified Palestinian camps and East Beirut became besieged by the PLO camps.
-This situation was remedied by the Kataeb Regulatory Forces (most notably the BG Squad that was led by Bachir) and their allied Christian militias as they besieged the Palestinian camps embedded in Christian East Beirut one at a time and brought them down.
-The first was on 18 January 1976 when the heavily fortified Karantina camp, located near the strategic Beirut Harbor, was invaded: About 1,000 PLO fighters and civilians were killed.
-The Palestinian PLO and al-Saiqa forces retaliated by attacking the isolated defenseless Christian town of Damour about 20 miles south of Beirut on the coast, during the Damour massacre in which nearly 600 Christian civilians were killed and 15,000 were sent fleeing north by boat, since all roads were blocked off.
-The Maronites retaliated with the invasion of the largest and strongest Palestinian refugee camp, Tel al-Zaatar that same year.
-Bachir, with his KRF militia units, also fought against the PLO and LNM militias at the Battle of the Hotels in central Beirut.
-The most important battle won by the Phalange for the control of the hotel district was the fighting over the possession of the Holiday Inn, due to its important strategic location.
-Before that battle, the Holiday Inn had been occupied by the PLO.
+Foundation

+A meeting was convened by members of the Lebanese Front on 30 August 1976.
+The success of the Siege of Tal al-Zaatar being due to the combined forces of the Kataeb Regulatory Forces, Tigers Militia, Lebanese Youth Movement (MKG), Al-Tanzim, and the Guardians of the Cedars convinced the Lebanese Front leaders, especially Etienne Saqr and Bachir Gemayel, that a unitary militia was needed to further face their enemies.
+Most importantly the militia leaders were wary of the increased Syrian presence.
+During this meeting, the Lebanese Forces would be founded with Bachir Gemayel elected as its leader.
+This new Lebanese Forces militia was meant to centralize the right-wing Christian forces, improve organization, and would allow to later bring end to years of infighting that had been going between the different right-wing militias.

+History

+The LF Under Bachir Gemayel (1976–1982)

-The Lebanese Forces was soon after established with an agreement that the direct military commander would be a Kataeb member and the vice-commander an Ahrar member.
+Christian East Beirut was ringed by heavily fortified Palestinian camps and as the war progressed a strong organized force was needed.
+The Lebanese Forces was soon after established on 30 August 1976 with an agreement that the direct military commander would be a Kataeb member and the vice-commander an Ahrar member.

 Bachir led his troops in the infamous Hundred Days War in Lebanon in 1978, in which the Lebanese Forces successfully resisted the Syrian shelling and attacking of Eastern Beirut for about three months before an Arab-brokered agreement forced the Syrians to end the siege.
 Syrians took high buildings such as Burj Rizk Achrafieh and Burj El Murr using snipers and heavy weapons against civilians.
 The soldiers stayed for 90 days.
 Another major clash took place near the Sodeco area in Achrafieh where the Lebanese Forces fought ferociously and drove the Syrian army out of the Rizk Building.
 At this time, Israel was the primary backer of the Lebanese Front's militia.